BunsDev/iMO/README.md

 award represented by 👕, passed back and forth
 between `winner`s as the medium for  payouts...

-2x [APR](https://x.com/hexonaut/status/1789072324614050035) is a surcharge for spreading liquidations
+2x APR is a surcharge for spreading liquidations
 over time (pro-rated price), giving the position a
 chance to recover as long as you keep paying the

-premium (up to [3x](https://x.com/santiagoroel/status/1791114254117998865) surge price).
-The yield  is used
+premium (up to 27%).
+Trades which `_unwind`
-partially for paying APR...while profitable trades...
+profitably may potentially capture gains from
-(`fold` by active management) could potentially
+idle QD minted at a discount (active mgmt
-capture gains away from (passively managed QD).
+may win out versus passive management).